TG9541/stm8ef/README.md

 : hello ."
 Hello World!" ;
 ```

+Data flows on a stack from one word to the next and in most cases there is no need for temporary variables.
+Not only this leads to very good code density but it also simplifies testing.

 Forth is a "low level" language that offers a high level of abstraction:

-Forth has no real syntax but good phrases look like Yoda-speak (e.g. `15 deg left servo turn-by` or `center right servo turn-to`).
+Forth has no real syntax but good design results in readable phrases (e.g. `15 deg left servo turn-by` or `center right servo turn-to`).
+Even control structures used by the compiler are just Forth words that are immediately interpreted.

-Data flows on the stack from one word to the next and in most cases there is no need for temporary variables.
-This leads to very good code density and it also simplifies testing.
-Even control structures in the compiler are just Forth words.

 The best feature of Forth is that it allows interactive testing of words and phrases.
 This turns the embedded system into an application oriented test environment!